openbmc/phosphor-state-manager/README.md

     "ConditionPathExists=!/run/openbmc/host@0-request"

-The host@0-on file is removed once the obmc-host-start\@0.target and obmc-host-startmin\@0.target become active (i.e. all service have been successfully started which are wanted or required by these targets).
+The host@0-on file is removed once the obmc-host-start\@0.target and obmc-host-startmin\@0.target become active (i.e. all services have been successfully started which are wanted or required by these targets).

 ## Multiple Chassis in a Symmetric Multi-Processor (SMP) System